chatty/chatty/.github/ISSUE_TEMPLATE/bug_report.md

 - OS (e.g. Windows 7):
 - Chatty Version (e.g. v0.9.1 Standalone):
 - Java Version (if not using Standalone):
-- When has the issue first occured (Chatty Version or timeframe):
+- When has the issue first occurred (Chatty Version or timeframe):
-- How often does the issue occur (everytime, sometimes):
+- How often does the issue occur (every time, sometimes):

 (*Tip:* Use `/appinfo` in Chatty to get some of this information.)